• HOME

 Tuk-tuk drive parked in street in Antigua, Guatemala.

-The tuk-tuks are white/silver in Antigua whereas they are bright red in Lake Atitlán!
+The tuk-tuks are white/silver in Antigua and bright red in Lake Atitlán!

 The Best Time of Year to Work Remotely in Guatemala